emjun/rTisane/API_OVERVIEW.md

 whenThen(when=increases(extra), then=equals(testScore, 85)) # Could describe a piecewise function or a plateauing effect
 ```
 ### Impact on statistical modeling
 A program can have multiple `whenThen` statements involving the same two Measures.
+(In the future, rTisane will check that these statements do not contradict one another.)
 When inferring a statistical model, rTisane will infer a `relates(when, then)` for each `whenThen` statement.
 <!-- A When Then will be causes(when, Then), so if the multiple whenThen statements introduce a cycle, rTisane will halt.  -->
 In the scenario, if we write
 ```R